Library and Learning Services

 Terms and Conditions

-Archives are acquired through gifts, bequests and internal transfer from within the University.
+Archives are acquired through gift, bequest and internal transfer from within the University.
 Archives may be accepted on long-term loan although the preference is for outright gift.
 The Library does not have a specific fund for the purchase of archival material; any such exceptional purchases would normally be dependent on external funding.
-The terms and conditions, including Intellectual Property Rights, must be articulated at the point of transfer and recorded both on the receipt form and in the Accessions Register.
+Any terms and conditions the depositor knows of must be articulated at the point of transfer and recorded both on the receipt form and in the Accessions database on Calm.

 Internal transfers to the institutional archive

-The service works collaboratively with staff responsible for records management to ensure an effective and timely transfer of records to the institutional archive in accordance with the University’s Data and Records Retention Schedule, and works towards extending arrangements to include born-digital records
+The service works collaboratively with the University’s Records Manager to ensure an effective and timely transfer of records to the institutional archive in accordance with the University’s Data and Records Retention Schedule.
+This includes born-digital records.

 Appraisal

-An Archivist appraises potential records at or prior to the point of accession to assess their long-term value to the archive collections.
-Records which do not meet the collection development principles are not accepted.
-In exceptional circumstances, records may be transferred to Archives and Special Collections as a temporary deposit to enable the appraisal process to take place.
+An archivist appraises potential records at or prior to the point of accession to assess their long-term value.
+Records which do not meet the collection development principles (section 5 of this policy) are not accepted.
+Records may be stored at Archives and Special Collections as a temporary deposit to enable appraisal to take place.

-Records which are not selected for permanent preservation will be returned to the depositor, disposed of or offered to another repository following consultation with the depositor.
+Records which are not selected for permanent preservation will be returned to the depositor, disposed of, or offered to another repository following the depositor’s wishes as noted on the deposit agreement.

 Formats

-Where the University is offered records in an atypical format (e.g. audio-visual) and for which it does not and cannot provide appropriate standards of care and/ or access, it works with the potential depositor to identify a more suitable repository.
+Where the University is offered records in a format for which it cannot provide appropriate standards of care or access, it will work with the depositor to find a more suitable repository.
+The Service has a Memorandum of Understanding with the Media Archive for Central England with regard to audio-visual material.

-Where the material in question complements existing archival holdings and where it can be demonstrated that local access will significantly enhance the researcher/user experience, Archives and Special Collections seeks to acquire an access copy which can be consulted locally without compromising the long-term preservation and integrity of the original.
+Where the material in question complements existing archival holdings and where it can be demonstrated that local access will significantly enhance the researcher / user experience, Archives and Special Collections seeks to acquire an access copy which can be consulted locally without compromising the long-term preservation and integrity of the original.
+Under the data sharing agreement with Leicestershire County Council, physical carriers containing oral history recordings are held at the Record Office for Leicestershire, Leicester and Rutland.
+Preservation copies of digitised and born digital recordings are held by the service, with access copies shared with the Record Office.

-Archives and Special Collections already holds archival fonds for local artists (e.g. Reg Cartwright) or artists with a connection to other fonds within the collection (e.g. Caroline Holden).
-Art works accepted as archival accessions must meet the criteria defined below, must have a research value beyond the purely aesthetic and are managed in accordance with archival standards.
-This precludes their being displayed on a permanent basis within the University.
+Archives and Special Collections holds archival fonds for local artists (e.g. Reg Cartwright) or artists with a connection to other fonds within the collection (e.g. Caroline Holden).
+Artworks accepted as archival accessions must meet the criteria defined below (6.4), must have a research value beyond the purely aesthetic and are managed in accordance with archival standards.
+This precludes their being displayed permanently within the University to limit light damage, unless otherwise agreed with the depositor.

 Artefacts